goodluckchukwu/alx-zero_day/README.md

-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
+This Type of Readme makes it easy for me to capture the objective anytime i check my github repository At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

 What is source code management